Jana Robbins: 2010s

 In 2010, Robbins received a Tony nomination for “Best Revival of a Musical" for her part in helping to transfer the Kennedy Center production of Ragtime to Broadway with producer Kevin McCollum.

 Also in 2010, Robbins produced White’s Lies Off-Broadway at New World Stages in New York City.

 In 2011, she produced the Off-Broadway production Through the Night with producer Daryl Roth and starred as The Chaperone in a 2011 production of The Drowsy Chaperone at the Victoria Theater in Ohio.
 In 2012, she originated the role of Maxine in the world premiere of Managing Maxine at the Alliance Theatre in Atlanta, Georgia.

 In 2012, Robbins returned to her alma mater Stephen’s College as the guest artistic director of their Okoboji Summer Theater, where she directed Crimes of the Heart, in which she previously appeared on Broadway, and Little Women, which she previously produced on Broadway.

 She also continued her television acting career with 2014 appearances in Nurse Jackie and The Good Wife.

 In 2016, Robbins joined the advisory board of The National Yiddish Theater Folksbiene and served as lead producer of the world premiere production of Roof of the World at Kansas City Repertory Theatre.

 In 2017, Robbins starred as Janet in the Off-Broadway show This One’s For the Girls at St. Luke’s Theater in New York City.
-That same year, she produced and starred as Rita in Johnny Manhattan at the Meadow Brook Theater in Rochester Hills, New York.
+That same year, she produced and starred as Rita in Johnny Manhattan at the Meadow Brook Theatre in Rochester, Michigan.
 She also directed the 2017 Off-Broadway production of She Has a Name.
 The following year in 2018, she appeared as Alice in Clever Little Lies at Penquin Rep.